GB's Evans wins second Nottingham Open title

 He is likely to be seeded for Wimbledon, which begins on 27 June.

-Elsewhere, Britain's Neal Skupski and Dutch partner Wesley Koolhof's won their fifth ATP men's doubles title of the year with victory in s-Hertogenbosch.
+Elsewhere, Britain's Neal Skupski and Dutch partner Wesley Koolhof won their fifth ATP men's doubles title of the year with victory in s-Hertogenbosch.

 Skupski and Koolhof, the world's leading pair in doubles this year, beat Australians Matthew Ebden and Max Purcell 4-6 7-5 10-6.